This vegan butter bean stew recipe is a healthy cold weather recipe. It’s hearty enough to be served on its own or with some crusty bread.

 - 100 g Kale chopped and stems removed

 - Add the olive oil to a large pot over a medium heat.
 Add the onion and cook for 5 minutes then add the garlic and cook for another few minutes.

 - Add the spices and some salt and pepper and stir well.
 Add the tomatoes and bring to a simmer, cook for 20 minutes until thickened.

 - Add the beans and cook for another 10-15 minutes until the beans are heated through.
+A couple of minutes before serving stir through the kale and allow to wilt.
 Serve with crusty bread.